 All Voron printers are built using CoreXY or CoreXZ configurations to reduce the amount of moving mass, allowing increased acceleration and speeds.
 Depending on the printer, linear rails (MGN7, MGN9, MGN12) or linear rods may be used along the X, Y, and/or Z axes.
 Gates 6mm and/or 9mm belts are used for movement; genuine Gates Unitta belts are recommended over generic versions for improved reliability and performance.
 A simple stack of flanged F695 bearings are often used as smooth belt idlers, as the bearings are much larger than the more common GT2 idlers.
 This provides increased service life.

-All V1, V2i, and Legacy frames are constructed with 2020 aluminum extrusions with a 6mm slot width.
-The V0 is built with 1515 Makerbeam XL extrusions and the Switchwire is constructed with 6030 and 3030 extrusions.
+All V1, V2, and Legacy frames are constructed with 2020 aluminum extrusions with a 6mm slot width.
+The V0 is built with 1515 Makerbeam XL extrusions, and the Switchwire is constructed with 6030 and 3030 extrusions.
 Be sure to pay attention to the extrusion profile–not all extrusion types are the same, even if the outer dimensions are equal!

 In 2015, the very first set of 18 Voron printers were packaged in RCF’s garage and shipped as kits.
 As a fun addition, he gave each kit a serial number.
 While those were the only printers ever sold directly by RCF, the tradition has lived on as a way to represent the hard work each Voron owner puts into sourcing, assembling, and configuring their printer.
 It also is a great way to show how the community has grown throughout the years!

 All it takes to receive a serial number after you have completed your build is to post a video of your printer printing on the Voron Subreddit.
-Be sure to have your printer cleaned up with all cable management above the deck plate done.
+Be sure to have your printer cleaned up with necessary safety features - deck plate or electronics separate from chamber, and cables managed above the deck plate.
 Wiring can be tricky, but do your best!